gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 ## Hardware Synchronization

-In order to view the state of the pack and control it remotely, the two devices must be physically connected and have been sychnronized via the built-in software.
-On the ESP32 are 2 on-board LEDs which will show the current status.
-A red LED indicates the device is powered and should be accessible via WiFi.
-A blue LED indicates the device has successfully synchronized with the Proton Pack.
+In order to view the state of the pack and control it remotely, the Proton Pack and ESP32 devices must be physically connected and have been sychnronized via the built-in software.
+On the ESP32 are 2 on-board LEDs which will show the current status:

+- The onboard red LED indicates the device is powered and should be accessible via the private WiFi network.
+- A second onboard LED will be lit blue to indicate when the device has successfully synchronized with the Proton Pack.

+Additionally, when using the device as an Attenuator, the topmost LED on that device will be lit as purple until pack synchronization has completed.
+If using the "standalone" firmware the top LED will remain lit as red.

 ## Web Interface